Consumer marketplace / early stage (pre-launch)

 Results

-Apps built with AI assistance can reach production quality fast.
-Security does not follow automatically.
-The app’s surface area was defined by the platform, but the security posture was defined by what the developer configured.
-Base44 provides infrastructure for RLS, but it has to be turned on.
+The app’s surface area was defined by the platform.
+The security posture was defined by what the developer configured.
+Base44 provides the infrastructure for RLS, but it has to be turned on.
 Authentication has to be added to functions explicitly.
 Stripe prices have to be fetched server-side by choice.

 None of these are things an AI code builder will reliably flag unprompted.
 They require someone who understands what an attacker would try, not just what the app is supposed to do.